lottojs/lotto/README.md

 [@lottojs/lotto](https://github.com/lottojs/lotto) is a simple, lightweight and dependency-free NodeJS web application framework, thought to help building apis on a quickly way due to the provision of built-in middlewares and helpers.

 ## Documentation
-Complete API documentation will be available soon at [lotto.dev](https://lotto.dev).
+Complete API documentation is available at [lotto.tech](https://lotto.tech).

 ## Getting Started